Codexee/Iridium_Oxide_ASE.ipynb/paper.md

 Bridging the gap between realistic surface catalysis models from density functional theory (DFT) and the input requirements of quantum algorithms is a non-trivial task.
 Surface DFT calculations typically model extended slabs and yield total energies or reaction energetics, whereas quantum algorithms (such as variational quantum eigensolvers) require a many-body Hamiltonian (e.g. a list of fermionic or qubit operators) as input.

 We present an open-source, reproducible software workflow that takes an optimized DFT slab model of a catalyst surface and systematically produces a few-body Hamiltonian suitable for quantum simulation.
-Starting from a DFT-optimized slab geometry, the workflow extracts a localized cluster around the active site, identifies an appropriate set of active orbitals, constructs the corresponding fermionic Hamiltonian, and then maps it to a qubit Hamiltonian.
+Starting from a DFT-optimized slab geometry, the workflow extracts a localized cluster around the active site, identifies an appropriate set of active orbitals, systematically produces a few-body Hamiltonian suitable for quantum simulation, with Hamiltonian construction provided as an optional stage of the workflow.
 This end-to-end pipeline enables researchers to bridge surface science and quantum computing in a transparent and automated manner.

 We demonstrate the workflow on a representative electrochemical system: a hydrogen-based adsorbate (H* or OH*) on an IrO₂ catalyst surface.
 For this system, our software produces a 14-qubit Hamiltonian (derived from a 7-orbital active space) that can be directly used in quantum algorithms such as the Variational Quantum Eigensolver (VQE [@VQE]).